aegiswp/theme/README.md

 ## Roadmap

-Fortunately, Séance has a [public roadmap](https://trello.com/c/QEw6yBCP/18-introducting-seance) that can be accessed to observe both its development and progress.
+Fortunately, Séance has a [public roadmap](https://trello.com/b/x75Zqk7W/roadmap) that can be accessed to observe both its development and progress.

 ## Credits

 The thumbnail on this README.md file:

-["AEON"](https://www.midjourney.com/) generated on Midjourney by Atmostfear Entertaiment, CCO
+["AEON"](https://www.midjourney.com/) generated on Midjourney by Atmostfear Entertaiment SAS, CCO

 ## Suggestions?